TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 ## Run the Docker Compose

 !!! important
-    make sure you deleted/removed all your existing dockers from the GUI and also remove your native installs of these applications !!!
+    make sure you delete/remove all your existing dockers from the Docker GUI and also remove your native installs (in Package Center) of these applications !!!
+    If you had previous installed apps, make a backup of their config folders.

 When you did all the above steps you only need to type the following in your `/volume1/docker/appdata`